Carwalking

+A pedestrian engaging in carwalking in Lyon, France.

-Carwalking is the act of stepping onto and walking across a stationary car.
-Depending on the technique and equipment used, carwalking can lead to damage of private property.
-It often is a response to cars being parked illegally in areas exclusively allocated to pedestrians and a protest against the negative impacts of high motorization rates in urban areas.
+Carwalking is the act of walking across a stationary car, often done in response to cars parked illegally in pedestrian areas.
+This can result in damage to the vehicle and is a form of protest against high motorization rates in urban areas.

 Reported cases

 Germany

-The most famous carwalker was Michael Hartmann who performed the act in Munich, Germany, in the 1980s.
-The peak of automobile friendly policies was around the seventies and the eighties in the western world, and such high number of motor vehicles in urban areas had as consequence a large number of cars illegally parked on side-walks and other pedestrian-reserved areas.
-Hartmann, in his book which describes his actions, states that once in 1988 he was walking with his girlfriend and due to many cars parked on the sidewalk, they had to continuously zigzag between the cars so he decided to walk straightforward above the cars.
+Michael Hartmann, a carwalker in Munich, Germany in the 1980s, gained fame for his act.
+During the peak of automobile-friendly policies in the 1970s and 1980s, urban areas saw a high number of illegally parked cars on sidewalks.
+In his book, Hartmann recounts an incident in 1988 when he and his girlfriend had to zigzag between parked cars on the sidewalk, prompting him to walk directly on top of the cars.

-Hartmann went on to lead a group who would climb over parked cars and leave signs that stated "I walked over your car because I didn't want to slide under it!"
+Hartmann led a group that climbed over parked cars and left signs saying, "I walked over your car because I didn't want to slide under it!"

 France

-Another reported case happened in Lyon, France, in 2011 when Peter Wagner, a German engineer, decided to walk on top of a car that was illegally parked on the side-walk in such a manner that he could not squeeze past.
-At that moment the owner of the car arrived and later sued him for property damage, demanding 800 Euros for repairs.
-The carwalker was condemned to pay 300 Euros, but later appealed.
-His appeal was denied.
+In 2011, in Lyon, France, a German engineer named Peter Wagner walked on top of a car that was illegally parked on a sidewalk, blocking his path.
+The car's owner sued him for property damage, seeking 800 Euros for repairs.
+Wagner was initially ordered to pay 300 Euros but later appealed the decision, which was denied.

 Mexico

-In Mexico City, a pedestrian activist called Peatónito, a mix of the Spanish words for pedestrian (peatón) and astonished (atónito), is famous for walking over cars.
-Inspired by lucha libre, he wears a Mexican wrestler mask, a cape and proclaims himself to be a superhero for pedestrians.
-The person behind the character is Jorge Cáñez, a political scientist who, as of 2015, worked for the city government.
+In Mexico City, Peatónito, a mix of the Spanish words for pedestrian (peatón), and astonished (atónito), is a pedestrian activist known for walking over cars.
+Inspired by lucha libre, he wears a Mexican wrestler mask and cape, presenting himself as a superhero for pedestrians.
+The character is portrayed by Jorge Cáñez, a political scientist who worked for the city government as of 2015.